PyO3/tokio/README.rst

 Asyncio event loop based on tokio-rs (WIP)
 ==========================================

-async-tokio is asyncio event loop written in rust.
+tokio is asyncio event loop written in rust.

 Using tokio loop